cloe-org/cloelib/paper/paper.md

 ---
-title: 'cloelib: A Flexible Python Library for Computing Cosmological Observables in the Euclid Era'
+title: "cloelib: A Flexible Python Library for Computing Cosmological Observables in the Euclid Era"
 tags:
   - Python
   - cosmology